YLTsai0609/DataEngineering101/lambda_kappa.md

 ## Speed Layer

-speed layer processes data srtreams in `realtime` and without the requirements of fix-ups or completeness.
+speed layer processes data stream in `realtime` and without the requirements of fix-ups or completeness.

 This layer sacrifices `throughput` as it aims to minimize lantency by providing real-time views in the most recent data.